-This homemade redcurrant jelly is delicious sweet with just a hint of tart and bitter.
+This homemade redcurrant jelly is deliciously sweet with just a hint of tart and bitter.
 Perfect eaten as a sweet or savoury condiment.

 First published 2016.
 Republished with updated content 2021.